Capital City Press

 Capital City Press Anthology

 The Capital City Press Anthology is a new project from the Edmonton Public Library that publishes short stories, non-fiction, and poetry by local authors in a digital format.
 Our goal is to celebrate the creativity of our city and the Treaty 6 First Nations by providing opportunities for diverse, new, and thought-provoking voices to be heard.
-Volume 4 of the Anthology was released on July 2, 2024.
+Volume 5 of the Anthology was released in June 2025.

 Capital City Press Anthology Podcast